arinettte/hse_project_ml/README.md

 ## Features:

 - **User authorization**
-The user can not only log into his account, but also fill out his profile.
+The user can not only log into their account, but also fill out his profile.
 This will also be necessary when using tg-bot (more details [below](#Support-chat))

 - **Playlists** Added playlists sorted by genre and by user action at the current time

+- **Personal music** Added the ability to listen to user's favourite music from Yandex Music.
+This database can be updated at any time with the music classification algorithm that uses Machine Learning.
+Machine Learning algorithms are also used for heuristics so that each subsequent track is in harmony with the next one.

+- **Efficient music storage** We don't storage all .mp3 locally.
+There are 3 queues (Happy, Sad, Calm).
+At any given time, each one stores 7 tracks.
+The queues are updated (that is, the old track is deleted and the new one is downloaded) with the most suitable tracks.
+Each track has an ID on Yandex music.
+We store these IDs locally in text format, next to the predicted mood.

 - **Emotional recognition** Onboard implementation of a quantized Neural Network to predict the current emotion of the user to reccomend him the relevant track.

 ## Download

 We have made our application available for download!
-To do this, you need to follow the link and download the project and run main.exe
+To do this, you need to follow the link and download the project.

 [Link](https://drive.google.com/file/d/1PwEhHlbpH2-E3iqb75g9oV1D1xsFXYyT/view?usp=drive_link)

+## Before start

+You need to get a Yandex Music token.
+Here is more information how to get it: [Link](https://yandex-music.readthedocs.io/en/main/token.html#)

+Run Listen_Your_Emotion\music_storage\before_starting.py.
+Insert your token and wait for the algorithm to finish classifying the music.

+## Start

+Run main.exe and enjoy!

 ## Themes